fishjam-dev/react-native-membrane-webrtc/README.md

 # Usage

 Important note!!
-Since version 7.4.0 Call function `initializeWebRTC()` once in your app before using any other functionality.
+Since version 7.4.0 call function `initializeWebRTC()` once in your app before using any other functionality.

 Start with connecting to the membrane webrtc server.
 Use `useWebRTC()` hook to manage connection: